ShaneByrne0963/conversate-dot-com/README.md

 - I also reduced the amount of color used compared to the original design, in order to keep the navigation through the site clear and simple
-- Overall, while I am fond of the original design, I understand the importance of accessability, and going forward, will determine the readability of font colors during implementation rather than in the testing phase to prevent this from happening again
+- Overall, while I am fond of the original design, I understand the importance of accessibility, and going forward, will determine the readability of font colors during implementation rather than in the testing phase to prevent this from happening again